timiskhakov/timiskhakov.github.io/_posts/2022-08-12-a-quic-chat.md

 2. The internet layer is responsible for routing packets between nodes over the networks.
 This layer tells the data that comes up from the link layer where to go next.

-3. The transport layer that seats on top of the first two provides well-known TCP and UDP protocols — we will talk about them in a moment.
+3. The transport layer that seats on top of the first two provides well-known TCP and UDP protocols, that stand for Transmission Control Protocol and User Datagram Protocol, respectively — we will talk about them in a moment.
 When working on this level, we, developers, are abstracted away from how data is actually being routed and transmitted over the network.
 The link and internet layers are still there doing their job, but on the transport level we don't have to think about the specifics.

 4. Finally, on the application layer we deal with, well, application-level protocols, such as HTTP or SMTP.
 These protocols decode data from bytes to something more meaningful for our applications, like JSON documents.